Skip to content

 • signature [65]byte - the ECDSA signature

-The body is deterministically derived from an on-chain message.
-Any two Guardians processing the same message must derive the same resulting body.
-This requirement exists so that there is always a one-to-one relationship between VAAs and messages to avoid double-processing messages.
+• Body - deterministically derived from an on-chain message.
+Any two Guardians processing the same message must derive the same resulting body to maintain a one-to-one relationship between VAAs and messages to avoid double-processing messages

 • timestamp u32 - the timestamp of the block this message was published in